NAKBA NLP 2026: Arabic Manuscript Understanding Shared Task

 Automated understanding of Arabic manuscripts is a cornerstone for opening up historical archives, personal memoirs, and cultural heritage collections to large-scale search, analysis, and digital humanities research.
 Yet, robust OCR and transcription for Arabic manuscripts remain challenging due to handwritten variation, page degradation, complex layouts, and the rich morphology of the Arabic language.

-This shared task advances research on Arabic manuscript OCR and transcription by providing an open, curated benchmark of high-resolution manuscript page images paired with expert-verified line-level transcriptions.
-Participants will receive a dataset from the Omar Al-Saleh Memoir Collection, spanning 16 documents from 1951 to 1965, with approximately 1,597,025 words, 50,685 sentences, 50,672 paragraphs, and an estimated 6,395 pages.
+This shared task, organized as part of LREC-COLING 2026, advanced research on Arabic manuscript OCR and transcription by providing an open, curated benchmark of high-resolution manuscript page images paired with expert-verified line-level transcriptions.
+The task used the Omar Al-Saleh Memoir Collection, spanning 16 documents from 1951 to 1965, with approximately 1,597,025 words, 50,685 sentences, 50,672 paragraphs, and 6,395 pages.

 Teams will compete in two complementary tracks: